ChapelR/harlowe-audio/docs/README.md

 **In Twine 2 (online or standalone)**, copy and paste the code in `harlowe-audio.min.js` into your [Story JavaScript area](https://twinery.org/wiki/twine2:adding_custom_javascript_and_css), and the code in `harlowe-audio.min.css` into your Story Stylesheet area.

 **In Tweego or Entwine/Grunt-Entwine**, include the files in your command-line options or in your source code directory as appropriate.
-Remember to watch your file order, and refer to your comiler's docs if you need help.
+Remember to watch your file order, and refer to your compiler's docs if you need help.

 **In Twee2**, create a special passage with the `script` tag and place the JavaScript code in that passage, and do the same thing with the CSS and a `style` tag.
 Refer to its [docs](https://dan-q.github.io/twee2/documentation.html#twee2-syntax-special-passages) for more.